Robert Reid (Australian politician, born 1842)

 In October 1892 Reid was elected to the Victorian Legislative Council for Melbourne Province as a Free Trader, becoming Minister for Defence and Minister for Health.
-Reid lost his ministerial positions in 1894, but was re-created Minister for Health and also Minister for Public Instruction in 1902.
+Reid lost his ministerial positions in 1894, but was re-created Minister for Health and also Minister of Public Instruction in 1902.
 On 21 January 1903, he was appointed to the Australian Senate for Victoria to fill the vacancy caused by the death of Senator Sir Frederick Sargood.

 Reid did not contest the 1903 election, and died in 1904 on a visit to London.
 He is buried in Hampstead Cemetery.

 Reid was survived by his wife, four sons and six daughters.
 His sons continued the family business.
 His daughter Isabelle was a veterinary surgeon.
 She established a practice in Balwyn, Victoria close to the family home.